Environmental Action and Governance

 Disaster Response

 Evacuation and Displacement Due to Climate Change and Disasters: I have been engaged in modeling the network dynamics of organizational decision-making during disasters, focusing on hurricanes and fires.
-Recently, in collaboration with Facebook Data for Good (JW Schneider (Demography and Survey Science, Facebook) and Paige Maas (Core Data Science, Facebook)), we surveyed displaced and evacuated individuals post-natural disasters.
-We have so far surveyed after Floods in India and Bushfires in Australia.
-The first paper on this is available on Arxiv (Maas et al., 2020) and is currently under review.
-It is the basis for Internal Displacement Monitoring Centre (IDMC) estimates on displacement.
+Recently, in collaboration with Facebook Data for Good — JW Schneider (Demography and Survey Science) and Paige Maas (Core Data Science) — we surveyed displaced and evacuated individuals following natural disasters.
+We have so far conducted surveys following floods in India and bushfires in Australia.
+The first paper on this is available on arXiv (Maas et al., 2025) and is currently under review.
+It is the basis for Internal Displacement Monitoring Centre (IDMC) estimates of displacement.

 Peer Reviewed Articles and Policy Reports